-2019 \$'000 2018 \$'000
+2020 \$'000 2019 \$'000

-·

-Short-term employment benefits - salaries 249 244
+Short-term employment benefits - salaries 269 249

-Post employment - superannuation contributions 25 25

-Long term benefits - LSL expense 5 4
+Post employment - superannuation contributions Long term benefits - LSL expense 26 4 25 5

-279 273
+- DIRECTORS' PENGUNERATION 299 279

 c.
 DIRECTORS' REMUNERATION

-2019 2018

-\$'000 \$'000
+2020 \$'000 2019 \$'000

 Aggregate remuneration of Directors 52 52

 Payable to Bohdan Wojewidka for Professional Services conducting an organisational review.
 It was the decision of the Board that these services are not related to the performance of Bohdan Wojewidka's role as a Director and are thus eligible for separate payment.
-30 -
+Payment for the provision of these Professional Services was not due until acceptance of the Report produced.
+Payment was accrued in FY 2019 but was paid in FY 2020. - 30